picturamundi/www-andrewszobody/README.md

     <etc.>
 ```

-The CSS variable `theme-color-1` is used for the home screen body background, which is revealed when scrolling bounces or when you refresh on mobile (see below), while the HTML `theme-color` is used by browsers to tint some of their ui elements.
+The CSS variable `theme-color-1` is used for the home screen body background color, which is behind the wallpaper image.
+It’s revealed when scrolling bounces or when you refresh on mobile (see below).
+The HTML `theme-color` is used by browsers to tint some of their ui elements.
 Safari in iOS uses it for the status bar:

 ![color matching](readme/color-matching-1.png)